multiscale/muscle3/docs/source/introduction.rst

 etc.) a multiscale model consist of, how many instances of each we need, and how they are wired together.

-MUSCLE 3 is intended to scale from your laptop to the exascale.
+MUSCLE3 is intended to scale from your laptop to the exascale.
 At the low end, it supports a non-distributed but parallel mode in which an entire multiscale simulation, including all component implementations and the MMSL configuration, is in a single (short) Python file.
 Next is a distributed mode where the